juanjuanzero-dev/juanjuanzero-blog/content/posts/running-towards-mastery.md

 ## Iterate, Iterate, Iterate
 {{< figure width="100%" maxwidth="40rem" class="rounded-5" src="https://images.unsplash.com/photo-1577640256262-8488aa247e17" >}}

+> Do good work
+>

 Life is never fair; but it is probabilistic.
 Circumstances out of your control may come your way and destroy the routines and rituals that you’ve established.
 That is okay.
 You can pick things back up and run up again to do the impossible.
 This process is iterative, meaning, you return to the earlier stages and improve your approaches based on what you’ve learned.

 Do good work.
 I look forward to seeing what comes of it.
-Let me know!
+[Let me know](https://forms.gle/Sj3YXan3WXQPvZ139)!